-*Anna, *Bethany, *Eloise, *Livy, *Heidi, and *Rosie are fully sponsored!
+*Anna, *Eloise, *Violet, *Livy, and *Rosie have all been adopted!

 It’s not her turn for 105 in 105 yet, but *Victoria is special to me.
 I don’t know why, but I’m drawn to her spunky personality and perseverance – and I’ve never even met her!
 You can read updates about *Victoria by using the categories on my blog, or search for her name in the tags.

-She is a beautiful 8-year-old girl who is mostly blind (she has a little residual vision in one eye) and attends Devnar School for the Blind with some of her foster sisters!
-Victoria sometimes wears a prosthetic eye (she has single-sided anophthalmia – missing one eye, and ‘orbital and hemifacial right microsomia’ – see here for more information); she was beautiful before it, and she’s beautiful now with it!
+She is a beautiful 8-year-old girl who is mostly blind (she has about 10% residual vision in one eye) and attends Devnar School for the Blind with some of her foster sisters! *Victoria sometimes wears a prosthetic eye (she has single-sided anophthalmia – missing one eye, and ‘orbital and hemifacial right microsomia’ – here for more information); she was beautiful before it, and she’s beautiful now with it!

 A prosthetic eye may not seem like much to someone who doesn’t need it, but it can make a world of difference for children in India who need one.
 Having a prosthetic eye where one is missing not only helps *Victoria ‘fit in’ in a society that requires it, it also helps to make sure her face grows proportionally as she does (having an eye in the socket helps to keep the face growing evenly), not to mention it’s a confidence boost for her to be perceived as ‘normal’ in her society.

 Spread the word, sponsor a child.
 Post about day 13’s featured child to come.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and in which city they live (Ongole or Hyderabad).